Because the Internet: Background

-Under his Childish Gambino name, Donald Glover was the primary songwriter, performer, and producer of the album.
+Donald Glover, as "Childish Gambino", was the primary songwriter, performer, and producer of the album.

-In July 2013, Gambino signed on to create a music-themed show for FX titled Atlanta, a series which premiered on September 6, 2016, and which he stars in, writes, and executive produces.
+In July 2013, Gambino signed on to create Atlanta, a music-themed show for FX which premiered on September 6, 2016, and which he stars in, writes, and executive produces.
 Consequently, he decided to reduce his work for NBC, and only appeared in five episodes of Communitys 13-episode fifth season.
-His role was reduced in order to work more on his music career.
+This also gave him more time for his music career.

 On October 4, 2013, Gambino announced on Twitter that his second studio album was completed.
 He further revealed details at Homecoming Week at Penn State on October 7, stating that "I got a new album coming out soon, so this is the last time we're gonna play a lot of this shit."
-The same day, he premiered a new song titled "Yaphet Kotto".
+The same day, he premiered a new song, "Yaphet Kotto".

-On October 8, 2013, Gambino released a teaser video for the album, which he announced as being titled Because the Internet and that it would be released in December 2013.
+On October 8, 2013, Gambino released a teaser video for the album, revealing its title, Because the Internet, and that it would be released in December 2013.
 Gambino told MTV that singer Beck gave him the idea for the album title.
 He explained the title, saying: "Because the internet I'm here, because of the internet we're all here.
 It's the language of earth.
 Everyone keeps saying by this or that year, Mandarin or Spanish will be the most dominant language, but the internet is already a language we are all connected to; even my dad can understand the meme format.
 But the thing is, there are no rules, which is also the awesome thing."

+On October 21, Gambino announced a release date of December 10, 2013, for the album.
 After the release date announcement, Gambino stated he was upset since Glassnote Records wanted to push back its release to 2014, which he said was because "it's not a holiday record and I'm not a big artist".
 He responded to this, saying: "If it wasn't gonna be released then, I was gonna release it myself.
 What's the point of waiting?
 I feel like that's the only time people would be able to listen to it.
 December is the perfect time.
 Albums made a really big impact on me when I was alone and everything was quiet, and I know that's when students go home, that's when everything is closed, so it's a good time to just listen to something and be yourself."
-On October 21, he announced a release date of December 10, 2013, for the album.